Looking to enroll in ADAPT for Active Duty? Learn more or enroll below.

 Welcome to ADAPT

 We know that deployment affects the whole family.
 Reintegration is a key transition point, providing a special opportunity to offer prevention services for military families.
 Research shows that positive parenting can buffer children from deployment stress and promote resiliency in families.
 ADAPT strives to support military families after reintegration by providing parenting resources.
+Learn more about our programs.

 The ADAPT parenting program is an evidence-based parenting program modified to meet the unique needs of military families.
 The program was specifically tailored based on focus groups, interviews with key informants, and research about military families (Gewirtz & Youssef, 2016).